CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-1.md

 $ git clone https://github.com/Azure-Samples/azure-cosmos-db-sql-api-nodejs-getting-started.git
 ```

-Open the folder the repo has been cloned to in Visual Stduio Code.
+Open the folder the repo has been cloned to in Visual Studio Code.

 ![Cosmos DB integrated in an App (Visual Studio Code View)](./img/CosmosApp.png)